 IT CAN BE EXPENSIVE.

 There’s no easy way to say it, but this entire process is expensive.
-In addition to your application fee, there are several other fees that will accumulate throughout the application such as printing costs, mailing costs, medical exam costs, biometric costs, photograph costs, cost of representation etc. We understand that this can be a barrier to many people, however, cutting corners in regards to cost may jeopardize your application and slow down the process, even more, costing you more in the long run.
-Remember, this is an investment in the foundation of your future here in Canada, so it will be worth it.
+In addition to your application fee, several other fees will accumulate throughout the application, such as printing costs, mailing costs, medical exam costs, biometric costs, photograph costs, cost of representation etc. We understand that this can be a barrier to many people; however, cutting corners regarding cost may jeopardize your application and slow down the process even more, costing you more in the long run.
+Remember, this is an investment in the foundation of your future here in Canada, so that it will be worth it.

 THE MORE THE BETTER.

-As we have mentioned, the IRCC is looking for holes in your application, on the off chance that you and your spouse are not genuine and are trying to cheat the system.
-In order to avoid not having a satisfactory application, the more proof that you have of your relationships and it’s sincerity the better.
-Text messages, tickets from vacations, photographs on vacation, and shared family events are all valuable documents in proving that your relationship is genuine.
+As we have mentioned, the IRCC is looking for holes in your application if you and your spouse are not genuine and are trying to cheat the system.
+To avoid not having a satisfactory application, the more proof you have of your relationship and its sincerity, the better.
+Text messages, vacation tickets, vacation photographs, and shared family events are all valuable documents proving that your relationship is genuine.